Best of Luck Nikki

+The adaptation was created by Phil Baker and Drew Vaupen, two of the creators of the original Good Luck Charlie, because they believed the series would be a great appeal to everyone in Indian households, not just children and teens.
+The episodes revolve around the Singh family as they adjust to the birth of their fourth child, Nikki.
+In each episode, Dolly Singh, the older sister, creates a video diary with advice for Nikki on navigating their family and life as a teenager.

 Plot

-The series revolves around a Punjabi family in Delhi called Singh who are adjusting to the birth of their Fourth Child, Nikita, or Nikki.
-When parents Himani and Avatar Singh return to work, they ask their three older children to help raise their youngest sister.
-Dolly, Rohan, and Sunny, do so while dealing with typical challenges faced by teenagers.
-The events that unfold in each episode become material for a video diary series Dolly is making, which she hopes will one day provide useful advice for Nikki when Dolly will move out.
-At the end of each video, she says, "Best of luck, Nikki!".
+The series revolves around a Punjabi family in Delhi the "Singhs" who are adjusting to the birth of their fourth child Nikita, nicknamed Nikki.
+When parents Himani and Avatar Singh return to work, they ask their three older children Dolly, Rohan and Sunny to help raise their youngest sister.
+The events in each episode become material for a video diary series that Dolly creates, which she hopes will one day provide useful advice for Nikki.
+At the end of each video, Dolly says, "Best of luck, Nikki!".

-Season 1 revolves around a studious Dolly, whose life revolves around her crush Ritesh, and get adventures with her best friend, Parminder or Pam.
-A notorious Sunny keeps challenging the nosy neighbour Roli aunty, while Rohan and his best friend Popi work on their band and try to impress girls.
-Himani has just joined work after a maternity break, and Avatar is busy with his electronics business.
+Season 1 revolves around a studious Dolly and her crush on Ritesh, and she has adventures with her best friend Parminder, nicknamed Pam.
+Sunny frequently challenges the nosy neighbour Roli Aunty, while Rohan and his best friend Popi work on their band and try to impress girls.
+Himani has just returned to work after a maternity break, and Avatar is busy with his electronics business.

 Season 2 shows Dolly dating her childhood nemesis Rahul, and Pam starts dating Rahul's best friend Jatin.
-Sunny has also started dating and tries to impress some of his classmates while maintaining his constant pranks, Rohan and Popi prepare to begin college, while Himani and Avatar struggle with a growing Nikki and their work.
+Sunny has also started dating and tries to impress some of his classmates while maintaining his constant pranks.
+Rohan and Popi prepare to begin college, while Himani and Avatar struggle with a growing Nikki and their work.

-Season 3 follows all the children who have now grown up, and Himani who is pregnant again with a boy, whom they later name Bobby.
-Avatar is busy with work, while Sunny still juggles between getting caught for his pranks, and high school problems.
+Season 3 follows all of the children who have now grown up, and Himani who is pregnant again with a boy, whom they later name Bobby.
+Avatar is busy with work, while Sunny still indulges in pranks and experiences typical high-school problems.
 Dolly is now dating the basketball captain Ayaan, and Rohan experiments with his career choices at college.
-Nikki gets enrolled in a playschool, and they all help with raising Bobby.
-The season ends with Avtar mistakenly setting loose an exotic termite in the house, which breaks the house down, and the Singh family has to move out.
+Nikki enrolls in a playschool, and they all help with raising Bobby.
+As the season's end, Avatar mistakenly frees an exotic termite that destroys the family home, forcing the Singhs to move.

-Season 4 was the final season of the series and was released after a long wait, and all the characters had aged, and Himani became pregnant again.
-While Avatar struggles to arrange their older house, and keeps the family in a one-room flat till he does so, Rohan and Popi move out to their own flat.
-Rohan has joined culinary school, while Dolly begins interning with her father and pursues journalism as well.
-She starts dating her father's assistant Avishkaar, while Sunny starts dating Roli aunty's granddaughter Riya.
+Season 4 is the final of the series and was released after a long wait.
+All the characters had aged and Himani became pregnant again.
+Avatar struggles to arrange their older house and keeps the family in a one-room flat while waiting.
+Rohan and Popi move to their own flat.
+Rohan has entered culinary school, while Dolly begins interning with her father and pursues journalism.
+She starts dating her father's assistant Avishkaar, while Sunny starts dating Roli Aunty's granddaughter Riya.